 - Watch your home’s moisture levels.
 Increased humidity levels can also lead to worsening of allergies.
 Humidity supports mold growth and dust mites.
 Installing a dehumidifier with your HVAC system keeps moisture levels in check and your indoor air quality much better.

 What is the Top Furnace Filter for Allergies?

 In general, HEPA filters are a strong option if you or someone in your household suffers from allergies.
 HEPA filters are rated to remove 99.97 to 99.99% of particles, including dust, pollen and dirt.
 These filters have a MERV rating of 17-21, depending on the brand or filter material.
 This rating demonstrates how successfully a filter can remove pollutants from the air.
 As a result of their high-efficiency filtration performance, HEPA filters are deep and can reduce airflow.
 It’s important to touch base with Stevenson Service Experts to confirm your heating and cooling system can run correctly with these high efficiency filters.

 Can Dusty Filters or Air Ducts Make Me Sick?

 Worn filters can trap particles and allow poor quality air to recirculate.
 This is also applicable for filthy vents.
 If you inhale these particles it can cause sneezing, coughing or other asthma-related symptoms, depending on your sensitivity.

 It’s recommended to swap out your HVAC filter every 30-60 days, but here are some signs you might need to more regularly:

-Your health and comfort are our highest priority at Service Experts Heating & Air Conditioning.
+Your health and comfort are our highest priority at Stevenson Service Experts.
 Whether it’s furnace repair today. *Not applicable to the Advantage Program.
 See your signed Advantage program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.